mirima2/other_products_guidelines/docs/source/field_name.rst

 ``datacite:title``

-The name of the software.
+The name of the research artefact.

 **Example**